 For commercial organisations

 Compliance with information law requirements can be seen as a luxury or an unnecessary distraction from the every day business of an organisation.
-But compliance with the Data Protection Act (DPA) makes good business sense and can save money and effort in the long run.
+But compliance with General Data Protection Regulation (GDPR) and the Data Protection Act 2018 makes good business sense and can save money and effort in the long run.
 Poor compliance can be a source of significant risk to reputation and customer confidence.
-It can also result in prosecution, civil claims and enforcement action including the imposition of monetary penalties.
-Developments at EU level both in proposed legislation and in European Court decisions mean data protection and information security compliance are and will remain key business priorities – full compliance with the DPA now will put UK businesses in the best place as EU law in this area unfolds and develops.
+It can also result in prosecution, civil claims and enforcement action including the imposition of significant monetary penalties.

 Public sector organisations